AkoKBIkeda/AkoKBIkeda/README.md

 ![Profile README image](./GitHub.png)

 # Kia ora, I'm Ako 👋
-🎓 Recent Computer Systems graduate passionate about building efficient, user-friendly software that genuinely improves people’s lives in ethical and trustworthy ways.
+Recent Bachelor of Computing Systems graduate passionate about building efficient, user-friendly software that genuinely improves people’s lives in ethical and trustworthy ways.

 ### 👩‍💻 I recently worked on
 **Capstone project**
   Developed a full-stack web application for a real-world platform in collaboration with an international company, focusing on responsive UI, seamless user experience, and AI-powered features.
   Technologies used for the capstone: React · Django REST framework · Recharts · Tailwind CSS · OpenAI

 **AI Hackathon 2025 by AI Forum NZ**
   Developed an MVP suggesting balanced school lunch menus, improving variety and appeal within existing nutrition, portion, and budget constraints for centralised meal providers.
   Technologies used as a frontend developer: React · Tailwind CSS · Vercel